Jimmy Smagula

 James Paul Smagula (born January 15, 1976) is an American actor.
 He is best known for his work in theatre as well as television series such as The Sopranos, Bones, Grey's Anatomy, Parks and Recreation, and Rizzoli & Isles as well as films, including The Island and The Producers.

-He is currently playing Sir Bedevere and others in the Broadway revival of Spamalot at the St. James Theatre.
+He played Sir Bedevere and others in the Broadway revival of Spamalot at the St. James Theatre.

 Early life

 Smagula grew up in Lyndhurst, New Jersey and graduated from Lyndhurst High School in 1993.
 As a child, he was very active in music, playing piano, trumpet, and clarinet and taking private voice lessons.
 He auditioned for, and was accepted into, the acclaimed City Kids Repertory company in New York City at age 15 where he shared the stage with such artists as Whitney Houston, Gloria Estefan, and Demi Moore.

 He went on to earn a BFA at New York University's Tisch School of the Arts in 1997 where he studied at both CAP 21 and The Classical Studio.